-Financial Ratios are indicators computed as a proportion of one financial value to another highly relevant financial value.
+Financial Ratios are indicators computed as a proportion of one financial value to another highly relevant financial or non-financial value.
 They are used to analyze financial position i.e. liquidity and solvency, and financial performance i.e. profitability and efficiency of a company.

 It is important that the two figures being compared must make intuitive sense.
-For example, it makes sense to compare current assets with current liabilities because one pays off another, but it is not very useful to compare current assets with non-current assets because there is no relatable link between both.
+For example, it makes sense to compare current assets with current liabilities because one pays off another, but it is not very useful to compare current assets with expenses because there is no relatable link between both.

 Liquidity ratios are ratios that measure the ability of a company to meet its short-term financial obligations.
 These include current ratio and quick ratio (also called acid-test ratio).